 Photomontages - The Most Unique Approach to Photography

 Photographs typically represent a single moment in time and conform their subject to two dimensions.
 Photomontages are a unique approach to photography, transcending these traditional boundaries.

 Perspective with a single viewpoint is abandoned.
 Time constraints become elastic.
 Combining many photos into a single image of the same subject, photomontages enter the realm of Cubism.

 Photomontages Inspired By David Hockney

-British painter, David Hockney, started making photomontages sometime in the late 1970s.
+British painter, David Hockney, started making photomontages sometime in the early 1980s.
 He began with Polaroids, so all his photos had white borders.
 He then progressed on to using a 35mm film camera to make his photos.

 Hockney was not a lover of photography, quite disdainful of it in fact.
 He makes this clear in his book ‘Hockney on Photography.’
 Hockney used photography more as a tool than as a medium.

 The diversity achieved by joining many photos together fascinated him.
 It gave him leave to explore time, space and relationships in new ways.
 He frequently makes references to the process of painting when talking about his photo joiners.

 What David Hockney was doing in this video amazed me.
 At this stage in life, I’d only owned a camera for a few months.
 My enthusiasm for photography was fresh.
 This new way of photographing and compiling the pictures fascinated me.

 Exploring My Own Creative Expression With Photomontages

 Photomontages are the primary creative expression I have pursued as a photographer.
 This has been mostly separate from my professional photography work.

 As my passion grew and my photography skill increased I dreamed of making it a full-time career.
 Before long I landed a job in a daily newspaper.
 I was an assistant in the editorial photography department.
 Since then I have worked primarily as a professional photographer.

 Working in photography requires pleasing clients and/or editors with the pictures we take.
 Individual creative expression is often confined by outside demands.
 Making montages I maintain imaginative authority, even when producing them for others.